 Explanatory notes are included in Appendix: 1.
-Mapping information and test locations are shown on Figure: 1, along with detailed borehole log and DCP sheets in Appendix: 2, a geological models/section is provided as Figure: 2, Appendix: 2.
+Mapping information and test locations are shown on Figure: 1, along with detailed borehole log and DCP sheets in Appendix: 2, geological models/sections are provided as Figure: 2 and Figure 3, Appendix: 2.